AshleyBushCoding/GitReposAndStars/README.md

 A user that will have a very small (less than 5) result tree: http://127.0.0.1:5000/api/v1/resources/reposandgazers?id=AshleyBushCoding

-A user that will have a very small (less than 5) result tree: http://127.0.0.1:5000/api/v1/resources/reposandgazers?id=DuilioAquino
+A user that will have no result tree: http://127.0.0.1:5000/api/v1/resources/reposandgazers?id=DuilioAquino

 No user name: